Open-Source-Compliance/Sharing-creates-value/Tooling-Landscape/Unanimous-Understanding/Data Structures/Data.md

 ## Constraint
 Contraints are requirements that have to be fulfilled.
 These are for example the obligations a license defines or constrains that products have to fulfill when they integrate other products.
-The design of an contstraint shall be in a way that a contraint can be defined in a specific company environment in accordance to the company specific poliy.
+The design of an contstraint shall be in a way that a constraint can be defined in a specific company environment in accordance to the company specific poliy.
 On the other hand a constraint can also be made available via a publicly available resource
 ### Definition
 #### Type
 Enumeration { Exception, Obligation, Permission Resctriction, Risk, Other }
 #### Unique Identifier
-string (e.g. SHA Hash)
+String (e.g. SHA Hash)
 #### Name
-string
+String
 #### Description
 textfield
 #### Scope